Bronze Bass Blast

 The lodge promotes catch and release for all the big fish.
 You are allowed to keep the smaller ones for eating or taking home.
 But all the walleye and northern pike over a certain size are released, protecting the breeding stock for future generations to enjoy.
 This catch-and-release program has been in place for over 25 years.

-Island Lake Lodge supplies all the live bait for your stay and has a fleet of boats equipped with four-stroke electric start motors, fish finders, and padded swivel seats, serviced daily to make your fishing excursions on Thistle lake hassle-free and enjoyable.
+Island Lake Lodge supplies all the live bait for your stay and has a fleet of boats equipped with four-stroke electric start motors, fish finders, and padded swivel seats, serviced daily to make your fishing excursions on Thistle Lake hassle-free and enjoyable.

 Once again, Mother Nature tried to mess with us as a brisk southerly warm wind blew directly from one end of the lake to the other.
-But luckily for us and other guests, Thistle Lake has many islands, back bays, and coves that have the elements such as broken rock, weeds, and gravel which attracts baitfish, crawfish and yellow perch; these, in turn, attract the bigger critters such as northern pike, walleye, and smallmouth bass.
+But luckily for us and other guests, Thistle Lake has many islands, back bays, and coves that have the elements such as broken rock, weeds, and gravel which attract baitfish, crawfish and yellow perch; these, in turn, attract the bigger critters such as northern pike, walleye, and smallmouth bass.

-I found a tiny cove that had a rock shoal surrounded by weeds that lead to a small rocky point leading to the main lake, with lots of cabbage weeds tapering from 7 to 14 feet deep, an excellent location for feeding fish to periodically come into feed.
+I found a tiny cove that had a rock shoal surrounded by weeds that led to a small rocky point leading to the main lake, with lots of cabbage weeds tapering from 7 to 14 feet deep, an excellent location for feeding fish to periodically come into feed.

 island-lake-lodge-fishing